Mosmoove/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-The main challenges I have encountered while building the app is knowing how to implement the filter() and reduce() methods to improve the functionality of the app.
+The main challenge I have encountered while building the app is knowing how to implement the filter() and reduce() methods to improve the functionality of the app.
 At first, I had trouble with it, but I've managed to get the code right, with the most efficient tools needed in this website.
 I am firm that this course will hopefully give me a better understanding of these functions and how to implement them with clear examples.

 ## License